a11599/pmi/README.md

 Inputs:

-- CL: Index of command line argument (0-based).
+- `CL`: Index of command line argument (0-based).

 Outputs:

-- CF: Set if command line argument not found.
+- `CF`: Set if the command line argument is not present.
-- ESI: Linear address of ASCIIZ command line argument value if found.
+- `ESI`: Linear address of ASCIIZ command line argument value if found.

 ### `arg_get_value`